codeclimate/test-reporter/README.md

 - `--exit-code $EXIT_CODE` - `$EXIT_CODE` should be the exit code of your test suite process.
   - Some CI system expose this as an environment variable; for others, you may need to manually capture `$?` to provide it to `after-build` later.
 Providing this will prevent sending test coverage results for failed tests.

+- `-p PATH` or `--prefix PATH`
+  - The prefix to remove from absolute paths in coverage payloads, to make them relative to the project root.
+This is usually the directory in which the tests were run.
+Defaults to current working directory.